jakelevi1996/squardle-solver/README.md

 i c o h
 ```

-- These solutions can be found with the following command
+- These solutions can be found with the following command:

 ```
 python scripts/solve.py --input_str ared/etfe/tenu/icoh